Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 April 2026 21.56.24 UTC
+- WIB: Jumat, 3 April 2026 22.48.15 UTC
-- WITA: Jumat, 3 April 2026 22.56.24 UTC
+- WITA: Jumat, 3 April 2026 23.48.15 UTC
-- WIT: Jumat, 3 April 2026 23.56.24 UTC
+- WIT: Sabtu, 4 April 2026 00.48.15 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: success
+Kategori: inspirational